-Bircher Muesli, sometimes known as Swiss muesli, is a wholesome and delicious overnight oats recipe made with apples, oats, milk, almonds, and raisins.
+Bircher Muesli, Swiss muesli, or simply muesli, is a wholesome and delicious overnight oats recipe with apples, milk, almonds, and raisins.

 Table of Contents

-Bircher Muesli, Birchermüesli in swiss german, is a healthy meal made with rolled oats soaked overnight in milk, then mixed with grated apples and chopped almonds.
+You can make Bircher Muesli, Birchermüesli in Swiss German, with rolled oats soaked overnight in milk, then mixed with grated or chopped apple and chopped nuts.

-Maximilian Bircher-Benner, a Swiss doctor, developed this recipe in the early 1900 to serve as a healthy starter for people that consumed too many calories for dinner.
+A Swiss doctor, Maximilian Bircher-Benner, developed this raw oatmeal recipe in the early 1900s as a healthy dinner appetizer for his patients who consumed too many calories.

-The muesli, being fulfilling and low calorie, would make people feel satiated, so they would eat less of the actual dinner, losing excess weight and improving their health.
+Being fulfilling and low-calorie, the muesli made the diners feel satiated, so they ate less of the actual dinner, losing excess weight and improving their health.

-In our version of Bircher Muesli, we replace condensed milk used in the original recipe (they used condensed milk back then because it was safer than regular milk) with non-dairy milk (like almond, oat, or soy milk).
+In our version of Bircher Muesli, we replace condensed milk used in the original recipe (they used condensed milk back then because it was safer than regular milk) with non-dairy milk such as almond, oat, or soy milk.

 Rolled oats

-Also known as old-fashioned oats, they are ideal for this recipe because they soak the milk and become soft overnight while keeping you satiated for a long time.
+Also known as old-fashioned oats, they are ideal for this recipe because they soak the milk and become soft overnight.
+They also keep you satiated for several hours.

-You can replace them with other types of oats.
-However, we tried quick oats, and while the recipe would work, we think they become too mushy when soaked overnight, and they don’t keep you as satiated.
+You can substitute other types of oats for rolled oats.
+However, we tried quick oats, and while the recipe works, we think they become too mushy when soaked overnight and won’t keep you as satiated.

 Raisins